wavefrontHQ/wavefront-sdk-java/README.md

 WavefrontSender wavefrontSender = builder.build();
  ```

-### WavefrontDirectIngestionClient
+### Create a WavefrontDirectIngestionClient
-To create a WavefrontDirectIngestionClient, assuming you have access to a Wavefront instance with direct data ingestion permission:
+To create a `WavefrontDirectIngestionClient`, you must have access to a Wavefront instance with direct data ingestion permission:
 ```java
 // Create a builder with the URL of the form "https://DOMAIN.wavefront.com"
 // and a Wavefront API token with direct ingestion permission